revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details><summary><b>Show Answer</b></summary>

-- No.
+- No

 <details><summary><b>Explanation</b></summary>
 <blockquote>

-- We can add any number of static and default methods in the functional interface in java 8.
+We can add any number of static and default methods in the functional interface in java 8.
 </blockquote>

 </details>